-The goal of the Michigan Groundwater Stewardship Program (MGSP) is to provide information and assessment tools (e.g. nitrate testing, sprayer tips, rotational grazing, backflow devices, manure testing, spill kits) for pesticide and nitrogen fertilizer users.
+The goal of the Michigan Groundwater Stewardship Program (MGSP) is to provide information and assessment tools for pesticide and nitrogen fertilizer users.
 The MGSP helps them identify risks to groundwater associated with their pesticide and nitrogen fertilizer use practices and to coordinate local, state, and federal resources to help individuals reduce those risks.
 The MGSP is designed to be voluntary, to be locally driven, to address the concerns of individuals, and to maintain a focus on financial and technical constraints which guide decision making.
 The following programs are administered through the MGSP: